godotengine/godot-docs/classes/class_networkedmultiplayerenet.rst

 | *Getter*  | get_channel_count()      |
 +-----------+--------------------------+

 The number of channels to be used by ENet.
 Channels are used to separate different kinds of data.
-In reliable or ordered mode, for example, the packet delivery order is ensured on a per channel basis.
+In reliable or ordered mode, for example, the packet delivery order is ensured on a per-channel basis.
+This is done to combat latency and reduces ordering restrictions on packets.
+The delivery status of a packet in one channel won't stall the delivery of other packets in another channel.

 ----